• +43 662 8044 4980

 How Material Came into the Picture

-Exploring Cultural Innovations Interdisciplinarily with Artificial Intelligence (KIKI)
+Exploring Cultural Innovations Interdisciplinarily with Artificial Intelligence and DH (KIKI)

 Funded by